ylin1992/image-quality-inspection-kit/gui/README.md

 - ***Dual mode:*** Dual mode needs two images, one is the DUT image mentioned above, another is a reference image acting as a "standard" which helps sperarate unwanted noise and real blemish.
 - ***Difference:*** Images captured through a VR lens tube strongly suffer from two major noises we don't want:
   - **Moire pattern:** caused by the frequency overlapping bewteen image sensor and VR panel's pixels.
   - **Black matrix pattern:** VR panels are usually LCD or AMOLED, both of which have pixels aligned periodically.
 If we look through the lens, the periodically aligned pixels will be "stretched" along the radius direction of the lens because of the distortion from the lens (usually over 30%), which makes the black matrix pattern more obvious.
-If you take a closer look at the first image of the screenshot, you may see a "cross-like" pattern at the center of the image, that is what we call black matri pattern noise <br /><br />
+If you take a closer look at the first image of the screenshot, you may see a "cross-like" pattern at the center of the image, that is what we call the **black matrix pattern** noise <br /><br />

 Above all, we still need to take care of the disuniformity of clarity across the VR's view of field (You can simply imagine that for a single dot, it is imaged differently at the center and at the outer field through a VR lens.
 The one at the center is siginificantly clearer than the outer one is). <br />

-Based on the difference mentioned above, one approach is to take a standard image and let the program know at specific regions, the threshold should be set higher (or lower), hence the dual mode being used.
+Based on the difference mentioned above, one approach is to take a standard image and let the program know that at specific regions, the threshold should be set higher (or lower), hence the dual mode being used.

 ***Select a mode:*** Specify a mode from the scroll down menu.
 <br />